 Children's Modern Theatre Jazz is taught following the syllabus of the ISTD (Imperial Society of Teachers of Dancing), one of the world’s leading dance examination boards.

 Students from 7 years can learn Modern.
-At this age Modern is combined with Tap Dance in our Primary class.
+At this age Modern is combined with Tap Dance in our Junior class.
 From here, children can progress to individual classes and follow the grade system.
 The Grades (from Primary) have been devised to provide a worthwhile sense of achievement for children and young people who dance for recreation and for children hoping to pursue a career in dance.

 Children wishing to take Grade exams must attend at least two classes a week in the term before their exam.